dngo13/ENPM661/Project 5: Parking RRT/parking_search/readme.md

 Input a number and press enter.\
 Wait for the program to finish running.
 After seeing the images that are displayed, press Q until the image windows close. \
 ROS will then start moving the robot in Gazebo.

+The report is labeled ENPM661_RRT_Final_Report_Group6.pdf, a video of the project working is rrt_parking.mp4.
+Both files are in the parking search folder.